rlwakefield/CoMaCon/README.md

 # Upgrade Instructions
+1. verify you have the appropriate .NET Windows Hosting Bundle installed.
-1. Download the latest release [here](https://github.com/rlwakefield/CoMaCon/releases).
+2. Download the latest release [here](https://github.com/rlwakefield/CoMaCon/releases).
-2. Once the file downloads, right-click on it and select properties.
+3. Once the file downloads, right-click on it and select properties.
 Then unblock the file and click OK.
-3. Copy the .zip file to the server that will be hosting the COMACON.
+4. Copy the .zip file to the server that will be hosting the COMACON.
 **On the server hosting the COMACON**
-4. Unzip the copied .zip file.
+5. Unzip the copied .zip file.
-5. Delete all of the files from the current COMACON folder in the "C:\inetpub\wwwroot\COMACON" folder.
+6. Delete all of the files from the current COMACON folder in the "C:\inetpub\wwwroot\COMACON" folder.
-6. Copy all of the files from the unzipped .zip file to the "C:\inetpub\wwwroot\COMACON" folder.
+7. Copy all of the files from the unzipped .zip file to the "C:\inetpub\wwwroot\COMACON" folder.
-7. Recycle the COMACON Application Pool and you are good to go.
+8. Recycle the COMACON Application Pool and you are good to go.

 # Issue Reporting/Enhancement Suggestions